No coding and design stress Create, customize & launch website widgets, all in one place Start Free Forever

 The shopping cart abandonment rate can be informative when analyzing customers’ behavior or brainstorming viable strategies for amending your website’s performance.
 Still, without a coherent attitude to its interpretation, it provides no help with assessing the situation.

-Obtaining a cart abandonment rate calculation skill is only sufficient once you learn how to view this measurement in coherence with multiple factors and other major KPIs.
+Knowing how to calculate the cart abandonment rate is only sufficient once you learn how to view this measurement in coherence with multiple factors and other major KPIs.
 Thus, let’s explore the most effective methods of turning a useless figure into a powerful tool.

-Naturally, the best practice to evaluate your performance is to weigh it up against the results of your competitors.
-You already discovered that the average cart abandonment rate in the e-commerce sector is 69.82%, based on thorough research conducted by Baymard Institute that amalgamates 46 studies devoted to this subject.
+Naturally, the best practice for evaluating your performance is to compare it against the results of your competitors.
+According to the latest research, the average cart abandonment rate in the e-commerce sector is 70.19%.

-If your rating is below the average value, you might have minor issues to address, but on the whole, your current policy on stimulating shoppers to buy from you is successful.
-When the metric outreaches the average level, it is a wake-up call for you to start developing a blueprint for your recovery.
+If your rating is better than the average value, you might have minor issues to address, but overall, your current policy on stimulating shoppers to buy from you is successful.
+When the metric outreaches the average level, it is a wake-up call for you to start developing a blueprint for its recovery.

-However, it would be too simple if there were no other circumstances you should consider.
-So, the average cart abandonment rate may fluctuate vastly between industries because acquiring expensive objects requires more thoughtful decision-making than shopping for essentials, such as food or housewares.
+However, it would be too simple if there were no other factors to consider.
+The average cart abandonment rate may fluctuate vastly between industries because acquiring expensive objects requires more thoughtful decision-making than shopping for essentials, such as food or housewares.

-Shopping cart abandonment rate by industries in March 2021.
+Shopping cart abandonment rate by industry in June 2022.
 Retrieved from Statista.

 Important note: